 If you have ever received a deposit into your checking account as described in the Canadian RIT, we advise you to check your CRA account to see why you have received the refund.
 In all likelihood, Canada RIT will only apply to taxes filed with the Canada Revenue Agency (CRA).
 However, here are a few things you might want to consider to make the most of your Canada RIT deposit.

 Do I need to file my taxes to receive the RIT deposit?

 As mentioned before, the CRA is unlikely to send you an income tax refund if you have not submitted your taxes.
 Refunds will only be given when income tax (or other payment to the CRA) exceeds the needed amount for the year.
 So do you need to file your taxes to get the Canada RIT deposit?
 The answer is yes!
 Unless you haven’t contributed enough throughout the year to your income tax payment, in which case you would owe the CRA for unpaid taxes.

 The RIT payment is less than I thought it would be.

-I haven’t submitted my taxes and I received the RIT deposit.
+I haven’t submitted my taxes, and I received the RIT deposit.

 If you haven’t submitted your taxes and have received a Canada RIT payment, you should be cautious and investigate.
 The CRA is unlikely to send you a refund you haven’t requested.
 There may be times where returns are re-assessed, prompting a refund from prior years, but this is incredibly rare without submitting for a re-assessment.
-So if you have received an unexpected Canada RIT deposit, you should contact the CRA to find out what it’s for; if the payment was made to your bank account by mistake, the CRA will take it back!
+So if you have received an unexpected Canada RIT deposit, you should contact the CRA to find out what it’s for; if the payment were made to your bank account by mistake, the CRA would take it back!
 Don’t go spending a refund you’re not entitled to, or you might end up with an overdrawn bank account.

 How long does it take to receive the Canada RIT payment after I submit my taxes?